-Remember, the purpose of the Young Millionaire Series is to inform, inspire, and show you that, as a college investor, it’s possible to make it big with just about any idea.
-There’s a lot of press out there about Millennials being lazy, still living with their parents, and not getting jobs after graduation.
+Remember, the purpose of the Better Know a Young Millionaire series is to inform, inspire, and show you that, as a college investor, it’s possible to make it big with just about any idea.
+There’s a lot of press out there about millennials being lazy, still living with their parents, and not getting jobs after graduation.
 But, at the same time, there’s a whole other subset of young adults like Nate, who are really making an impact!

 Getting Started with Nate Webster